 You can get your Lapis Lazuli wet, but not with these kinds of liquids.

-You can use for instance warm water with a pure natural soap bar that doesn’t contain any chemicals or unnatural ingredients so you can safely cleanse Lapis Lazuli.
+You can use for instance warm water (for a short duration) with a pure natural soap bar that doesn’t contain any chemicals or unnatural ingredients so you can safely cleanse Lapis Lazuli.

 Other important related Questions

 Can you shower with Lapis Lazuli?

 It is best to not wear Lapis Lazuli during your shower time, to avoid any potential release of toxic chemical (sulfur) that could hurt your skin which can occur when this stone is in contact with water.
 So, as a protecting measure, avoid wearing a Lapis Lazuli bracelet, or beaded Lapis Lazuli jewelry in the shower.

 Yes, when immersing Lapis Lazuli in water, the stone releases certain elements that are considered toxic, such as sulfur which the main element that composes pyrite. (we notice pyrite in the surface of the stone in the form of golden sparkles)